 Scroll Down

-Why would you create a Beer Week that could benefit pubs and other breweries, more than it does your own company?
+Why would you create a Beer Week that could benefit pubs and other craft breweries, more than it does your own company?

 Well, we know 30+ breweries in one area that decide each year to throw their hats in the ring and work together for the mutual good.
 They think it’s worth the investment of time and energy, and they can’t all be acting from purely altruistic motives… Or maybe they can.